Introduction

 Is It Really Possible to Start a Tech Career Without a Degree?

-That said, starting a tech career without a degree does require commitment.
+Starting a tech career without a degree does require commitment.
 You will need to be intentional about learning, practice consistently, and stay curious.
 There is no shortcut, but there is a clear and achievable path if you are willing to put in focused effort.

 The key is understanding where to start and which roles make sense for beginners.
 Not every tech job requires advanced coding skills or years of experience, and some roles are specifically suited for people entering the industry for the first time.